Jay Gruden

 Jay Gruden Coaching Tree

 Before he was a head coach, Gruden served as an assistant coach for Jon Gruden, Marvin Lewis, and Doug Marrone.
 Seven of these years were spent on Gruden's coaching staff.
 During his time as head coach, two assistant coaches, (Sean McVay and Kevin O'Connell) on his coaching staff were hired as head coaches across the league.
-His coaching tree has combined for a record of 90-59-0 in the regular season and 7-5 in the playoffs during their nine seasons as head coach after serving on his coaching staffs.
+His coaching tree has combined for a record of 98-65-0 in the regular season and 7-5 in the playoffs during their eleven seasons as head coach after serving on his coaching staffs.
 The coaching tree has won a single championship, in 2021 by the Los Angeles Rams, led by Sean McVay.

 Personal Information